GVihi/Xero-Discord-Presence-v2/README.md

 ## Setup
 1. Download project files
 2. Install Python 3
 3. Install requirements.txt.
-Use `python3 -m pip install -r requirements.txt` to install all listed packages
+Use `python3 -m pip install -r requirements.txt` or run `requirements.bat` to install all listed packages
 4. Fill out credentials.py with - well, your credentials silly!
-- Xero API key and secret must be created over at https://xero.gg/settings/api.
+- Xero API key and secret must be created over at https://xero.gg/settings/api
-- A Discord App ID can be generated at https://discord.com/developers/applications.
+- A Discord App ID can be generated at https://discord.com/developers/applications
-- It is also important to upload all images from the `assets` folder to your Discord Application over at the `Rich Presence` tab.
+- It is also important to upload all images from the `assets` folder to your Discord Application over at the `Rich Presence` tab
-5. Run the presence.py script with `python3 presence.py` command
+5. Run the presence.py script with `python3 presence.py` command or with the `start.bat` file

 Presence can be stopped via **Keyboard Interrupt** (CTRL + C).